Behavioral Intervention TeamMission

-Anyone can, anyone that feels a student's behavior is concerning can make a BIT (Behavior Intervention Team) referral, including students, faculty, staff, parents, and community members.
+Anyone can, anyone that feels a student's behavior is concerning can make a BIT referral, including students, faculty, staff, parents, and community members.

 What do I do if I know a student who may need to be referred to the BIT process?

-Please contact the Three Rivers Department of Campus Safety at 573-840-9713, or fill out the online referral form at trcc.edu/campussafety.
+Please contact the Three Rivers Dean of Student Services at 573-840-9669, or fill out the online referral form.

 What happens after I make a referral?

-BIT team members evaluate the information on a individual case manner and make a decision about whether the student should be assessed or interviewed.
+BIT members evaluate the information on an individual case and make a decision about whether the student should be assessed or interviewed.
 You must always remember, reporting is the most critical step.

 What happens to the student during the BIT process?

-BIT will provide students with confidential and proactive support, while offering resources and balancing the educational needs of students with the mission of Three Rivers College.
+BIT will provide students with confidential and proactive support, while offering resources and balancing the educational needs of students.

 How do I know if a concerning behavior is a BIT issue, or may it be more appropriately handled by other college resources?

-You do not have to make that determination.
-Remember the most critical step is that you report the concerning behavior by contacting the Three Rivers Department of Campus Safety at 573-840-9713 or filling out the online report at trcc.edu/campussafety.
+Remember the most critical step is that you report the concerning behavior by contacting the Three Rivers Dean of Student Services at 573-840-9669 or filling out the online report form.

 What Behaviors Should I Report?